dakep/adapense-paper-numerical-studies/README.md

   real_data_analysis-slurm_cv.sh
 ```

+The script *real_data_analysis-prediction_error-varbdp.R* estimates the prediction error of adaptive PENSE for varying breakdown points.
+It can be run like the script *real_data_analysis-prediction_error.R*, except that it is separated into only 50 tasks, one per seed.
+A single tasks requires at most 36 CPU hours.

 #### Re-creating the figures and tables

 The file `real_data_analysis.Rmd` re-creates all plots and other results reported in the manuscript.